Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 \dotfile component_architecture.dot "component architecture for this software"

 The rectangles with bold border are packages.
-The label at the bottom of each package is the name of the package.
+The label at the top of each package is the name of the package.
 Each package consists of one or more components.
 All components in this diagram are exemplarily.